raffraffraff/nvidia-sdkmanager/README.md

 8. In another terminal, run `./commit.sh` to save the updated Docker image

 ## Build notes
-It's assumed that you will run the image with the same user that built it.
 The build script detects your user details and recreates it inside the container.
-The container will only work properly from that same local user account.
-The reason for this choice is that the container must volume mount the `/tmp/.X11-unix` socket and your `.Xauthority` file when it runs, and so the processes inside the container must have access rights to them.
+The container will only work properly if you run it from that same local user account because it volume mounts the `/tmp/.X11-unix` socket and your `~/.Xauthority` file when it runs, and so the processes inside the container must have access rights to them.

 ## Security notes
 The container runs with a bunch of insecure options, so that the SDK Manager will work: